A Bag That Snags Rags

 - Bag (e.g., paper lunch sack)

-Tell the children they will play a game called Snag a Rag while they read and write words ending in –ag, such as: rag, bag, tag, wag, drag.
+The children will play a game called Snag a Rag while they read and write words ending in –ag, such as: rag, bag, tag, wag, drag.

 Race to snag and drag rags